 - History Resource Centre - This is a comprehensive database of journals, articles, book and encyclopedia entries which amounts to a great place to start for researching an essay or project.
 You can do person or subject searches (there’s also an advanced option where you can limit your search using Boolean operators), and resulting articles also display related search topics, which is great if you want to expand on your subject.
 The History Resource Centre also offers a thorough research guide, with tips on sources, historical analysis, note taking and how to organise your essay.

-- Discovering Collection - The Discovering Collection is a great database for several topics, including science, literature, biographies, and of course history.
+- Research In Context - Research In Context is a great database for several topics, including science, literature, biographies, and of course history.
 You can conduct your own searches or browse their popular topics.
 Their “Topic Trees” are also a useful starting point (subjects like “Cultures” and “World History” get broken down into more specific areas) if you’re not sure what you’re interested in researching.

 For both of these databases you’ll need to enter your library card number and surname.